ajilesh/lilac-user-live-serch-/README.md

 User Live Search(Lilac)

 Steps:
-1) Download the project from git repository to localmachine.
+1) Download the project from git repository to local machine.
 2) Import Database from inside the database folder(lilac.sql).
 3) Edit database name in .env file.
 4) Insert Data during migrate Database with the help of the following command(php artisan migrate:fresh --seed).